Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `skills`

 *Read-only*.
 An array-style table of the 10 skills IDs associated with the class.
-For major or minor skills specifically, use the majorSkills and MinorSkills properties.
+For major or minor skills specifically, use the `majorSkills` and `minorSkills` properties.

 **Returns**: